LouwrensP/LamedalCore/README.md

 * Project : https://sites.google.com/site/lamedalwiki/
 * Lamedal Nuget package: https://www.nuget.org/packages/LamedalCore/
 * PM> Install-Package LamedalCore
+* The "master" branch is not stable.
+Click on [Workflow](docs/Workflow.md) to see the workflow of the project.

 ## State
 Platform            | Build      |Tests| Status | Server